Acidburn0zzz/Online-Privacy-Test-Resource-List/CONTRIBUTING.md

 Guidelines for reporting bugs:

- - Check the issue search to see if it has already been reported
+ - Check the issue search to see if it has already been reported.
- - Isolate the problem to a simple test case, in case something is offline, ensure it's really offline
+ - Isolate the problem to a simple test case, in case something is offline, ensure it's really offline.
  - Be specific on every report, this means more details are better in order to discuss the problem/idea etc.
- - Read [ToDo [Read this before you post something!]](https://github.com/CHEF-KOCH/Online-Privacy-Test-Resource-List/issues/3)

 Please provide any additional details associated with the bug/problem/idea, if it's browser/extension or screen density specific, or only happens with a certain configuration or data.